-Emily's debut young adult/ crossover novel, Notes on My Family, published in 2017, was featured as The Sunday Times Children's Book of the Week, nominated for the Carnegie Medal, long-listed for the Branford Boase Award and shortlisted for the Bristol Teen Book Award.
+Emily Critchley’s debut young adult/crossover novel, Notes on My Family, published in 2017, was featured as The Sunday Times children’s book of the week, nominated for the Carnegie Medal, long-listed for the Branford Boase award and shortlisted for the Bristol Teen Book Award.

-Emily holds a BA (Hons) First Class degree in Creative Writing from London Metropolitan University and is currently completing her MA in Creative Writing at Birkbeck, University of London.
-She has studied under the mentorship of Russell Celyn Jones, Julia Bell and Toby Litt.
+Emily holds a BA (Hons) First Class degree in Creative Writing from London Metropolitan University and an MA with distinction in Creative Writing at Birkbeck, University of London.
+She has studied under the mentorship of Russell Celyn Jones, Sunny Singh, Julia Bell and Toby Litt.

-Having completed two Creative Writing courses before beginning her BA, Emily has over seven years of experience workshopping and editing fiction in progress.
+Having completed two Creative Writing courses before beginning her BA, Emily has over eight years of experience workshopping and editing fiction in progress.

-Emily is now writing her second book, a coming of age literary/commercial crossover spanning fifteen years.
-The novel includes themes of domestic abuse and a dysfunctional mother daughter relationship.
-She is also working on a Middle Grade novel about a twelve year-old boy who finds a Polar Bear in the freezer in his garage.
+Emily is now writing her second book, a coming of age literary novel, The Tiny Gestures of Small Flowers.
+The novel spans fifteen years and includes themes of domestic abuse along with a dysfunctional mother daughter relationship.
+She is also working on a Middle Grade book about a twelve year-old boy who finds a polar bear in the freezer in his garage.

 Emily is represented by Chloe Seager at Northbank Talent Management.